The Trusted Kernel

 self-hosted kernel cooperate via a kernel registry

-query every registered kernel without caring which is which:
+can query every registered kernel without caring which is which.

 Adding a new kernel is therefore additive — the audit pipeline need not change when (e.g.) the Verum self-hosted kernel becomes exercisable; only the registry registration changes.